Buy America and aviation projects

 The Aviation Safety and Capacity Expansion Act of 1990 provides that preference be given to steel and manufactured products produced in the United States when funds are expended pursuant to a grant issued under the Airport Improvement Program.
 The following terms apply:

-- goods are not produced in the United States in sufficient and reasonably available quantities and of satisfactory quality;
+- goods are not produced in the United States in sufficient and reasonably available quantities and of satisfactory quality; or

 - a domestic preference would be inconsistent with the public interest; or